Wasserwecken/bachelorthesis/readme.md

 The information of plank and wood heights is merged by scaling the height of the wood and substracting it from the plank height.
 This approach provides full control over intensity of the wood structure represented in the planks.
 Finally the values of the merge heightmap have to be clamped, because the subtracting will cause values below zero between the planks.
 The approach ensures in addition addition the linearity of the plank and wood height, which would not be given by a multiplication.
 Nonetheless, the merge algorithm depends on the required result, where the multiplication might be preferred.

 ## Deriving from height
 As mentioned earlier, the height of the surface is the most perceptible feature of a surface.
 Therefore the recreation of the surface is the most time consuming part of creating a procedural material.
 But once created and the structure is establish, all other properties of a surface which have to feed the lightning model can be derived from the height, which takes only a fraction of the effort.
+The amount of properties and the way of derivation from the heightmap depends on the lightning model.
+The chosen lightning model is based on Disney's paper for physically based shading [(B01)].
+The procedural material will feed the albedo and roughness parameter beside the height displacement.

 ### Color
 The color of the surface of the floor from the example is mainly influenced by two parts.
 First, by the wood itself and then by the different planks and environment.